Skip to main content

 F. PROGRAMMING CHAIR

-1. Schedule monthly activity for Academic Staff (e.g. lunch social)
+1. Schedule activities for Academic Staff (e.g. lunch social) throughout the academic year

 2. Organize and promote Fall Kickoff celebration